UV Printing for POD Sellers: What Podbase Data Shows

 Step 1: Preparation

 The surface is cleaned and placed onto the printer bed.
-The material must be flat and secure.
+The material must be flat and secured.
 Most UV printers have adjustable beds that hold different thicknesses.
 The design file is then uploaded to the printer software.

 Step 2: Ink Application